Machhrehta

-Machhrehta is a corresponding community development block of Misrikh tehsil in Sitapur district, Uttar Pradesh, India headed by Praveen Singh (Block Pramukh).
+Machhrehta is a corresponding community development block of Misrikh tehsil in Sitapur district, Uttar Pradesh, India.
 The block is situated near Naimisharanya, a significant spiritual and pilgrimage site in India.
 Naimisharanya, also known as Neemsar, holds immense religious importance in Hindu mythology and is mentioned in several ancient scriptures, including the Mahabharata and the Puranas.
 It is believed to be the place where sages gathered to perform a thousand-year sacrificial ritual (yagna) to purify the world.
 Naimisharanya is renowned for its temples, sacred ponds, and the Chakra Tirtha, a revered water body where devotees take holy dips.
 The proximity of Machhrehta to such a prominent spiritual center enhances its cultural and historical significance, attracting numerous pilgrims and tourists to the area.

 As of 2011, the population of Machhrehta was 6,379, in 1,119 households.
-The block is headed by Praveen Singh of Anogi village.

 History

 Machhrehta, founded during the reign of the Mughal emperor Akbar, was named after a sadhu named Machhandar Nath who had lived in a place called "Tap-Bhumi" (ascetic place).
 During this period, it was demarcated as a pargana by Todar Mal.
 According to Kayastha oral tradition, the chief landowner at this time was an Abhan raja named Kesri Singh, who was deposed by Akbar.
 The lands were then granted to two Kayasthas, Bal Chand and Bir Chand, whose father, Parasram, had served as dewan for Kesri Singh but was executed by him.
 After Bal Chand and Bir Chand died, their lands were not inherited by their descendants, leading to various zamindars holding the pargana's lands.
 C.S.
 Ferrar noted in 1877 that this story was "very similar to that told respecting Khairabad" and should be taken with a grain of salt.

 In 1767, the grandfather of Ali Naqi Khan, who would later serve as dewan to the King of Oudh, received the pargana of Machhrehta as a jagir, holding it for 42 years.
 By Ferrar's time, 99 of the pargana's villages were held by Rajput zamindars.
 Of the remaining 26 villages, 7½ were held by Mir Muhammad Husen Khan, the taluqdar of Rajpura, who was the pargana's sole taluqdar.
 Mir Muhammad Husen Khan had acquired Rajpura, along with Kuli in the neighboring pargana of Kurauna, via mortgage in 1262 fasli (1852 CE).

 Ferrar described the town in his day as having 9 Hindu temples, including one next to a large tank called "Hardwar Tirath".
 This tank was considered holy, and every year during the month of Phagan, around two or three thousand devotees would bathe here to wash away their sins.
 There were also 4 mosques at that time, and a relatively recent imambara.